Advanced Secrets

 The main advantage of Magec secrets over external environment variables is that you can manage them through the Admin UI without restarting the server or redeploying.
 Add an API key, and it’s available immediately on the next store reload.

-If you change the admin password, existing encrypted secrets cannot be decrypted — the derived key will be different.
-Before changing the password:
+If you change the encryption key, existing encrypted secrets cannot be decrypted — the derived key will be different.
+Before changing it:

 1. Note down all secret values (they’re write-only, so you’ll need them from their original source)